first-try-software/navigable/README.md

 # Navigable

-Navigable is an opinionated, Rack-based request router that connects restful URIs to [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) objects documented in [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns).
-Navigable provides a simple DSL for defining resourses and namespaces.
-Once resources are defined, requests are translated by convention into the appropriate class.
-Then, Navigable instantiates and executes the Command, which renders an appropriate response to the client.
+Navigable is an opinionated extension of [Hanami::Router](https://github.com/hanami/router) that uses convention and auto-loading to connect restful URIs to [Command](https://en.wikipedia.org/wiki/Command_pattern) classes.
+When a command class is loaded into memory, it automatically registers a corresponding route with the router.
+When a request is received, Navigable instantiates and executes the associated Command, which renders the appropriate response to the client.

 ## TODO